 - Return to #1.

 Now, I say none of this to derail those who still adhere to Christianity.
-I still believe in God (or Spirit) and in Jesus but not from the exoteric perspective taught by the Christian Church.
-Just know that if you ever WAKE UP TO THE WHOLE TRUTH, then don’t be shocked if you too find yourself abandoning Church and finding God.
+I still believe in God (or Spirit) and in Jesus but not from the exoteric perspective taught by the Modern-day Protestants and Evangelicals.
+Just know that if you ever decide to do your own research and WAKE UP TO THE WHOLE TRUTH, then don’t be shocked if you too find God after having abandoned the Church.
 Deepak Chopra explained it this way in his book, The Third Jesus: The Christ We Cannot Ignore:

 …the Kingdom of God is to say that God exists in different places depending on your level of consciousness.
 This becomes critical on the spiritual path, because as your awareness shifts, God does, too.”